anduslim/hoiiopie/docs/voice.rst

     print res.is_success()
     # True

-One of the most import field is txn_ref - a transaction for the API.
+One of the most important field is txn_ref - a transaction for the API.
 All chargeable API (eg. making a call back, sending an SMS) will return 1 or more txn_ref.

 It is also possible for the API to return unsuccessful.
 The response status will then return the error code eg. error_invalid_http_method, error_insufficient_credit, error_rate_limit_exceeded, etc. If is_success() returns False, then there must be an error.
 You might want to log the error, or retry later.